All Episodes

 I'm just wondering if God's telling us he doesn't want us to drill offshore because it sure is setting back offshore drilling.

-And and and right before that, we had that uh coal mine disaster in West Virginia where we lost 29 miners and last week uh or two days ago the Chinese lost 29 miners too in another mine disaster over in China.
+And last week or two days ago, the Chinese lost 29 miners too in another mine disaster over in China.

 Maybe, you know, the Lord's tired of having the mountains of West Virginia the tops knocked off of them so they can get more coal.

-I think maybe we ought to just leave the coal in the ground and and go with solar and and wind power and geothermal where it's applicable.
+I think maybe we ought to just leave the coal in the ground and go with solar and wind power and geothermal where it's applicable.

 So possibly God's work in a way.